 Gul, on at the Vauxhall End, struck in his first over when Wright (34 off 16 balls) backed to leg and was bowled by a yorker.

-Scotland and it appeared this innings would follow the same theme once Malik - whose sloppy first over went for 13 - was replaced by Saeed Ajmal at the Pavilion End.
+Spin had played a major role in the earlier game that day between South Africa and Scotland and it appeared this innings would follow the same theme once Malik - whose sloppy first over went for 13 - was replaced by Saeed Ajmal at the Pavilion End.

 But Ajmal put down a caught and bowled chance in his first over off Pietersen - when the right-hander was on 30 - and even Afridi became expensive after an initially tight spell at the Vauxhall End.